 When considering a technology solution or vendor, the buyer is typically persuaded not just by the technology itself but the people who they meet during the sales process.
 Vendors are most attentive and responsive before the agreement is signed and the deal consummated.
 During this courtship period, the vendor introduces their best and brightest employees.
 While these individuals may primarily be sales people, it may be appropriate to interview the specific employees who may play a key role in the system implementation or any related consulting services.
 This is especially true if these individuals will be working at the business location or have substantial interaction with your staff.
 If there are any vendor employees that are particularly critical to the success of the project, the business might consider including a key personnel provision in the agreement identifying such individuals.
 Simply because you meet a remarkable and talented person during the sales and vendor selection process there is no assurance that you will ever see or hear from them again after the agreement is signed unless they are identified as a key person in the agreement.
 From the vendor's perspective they will want some assurance that they can assign and staff the project as appropriate and use their "star" employees for multiple projects.
 Vendors may also be concerned about losing employees that they have invested significant time and money to train and will add a non-solicitation/no-hire provision in their agreements.
 Make sure that this proviso is reasonable and reciprocal so that you do not lose any key information technology employees to the vendor.

-UNDERSTAND USE OF HOSTING, SUBSCRIPTION SERVICES, APPLICATION SERVICE PROVIDER (ASP), SOFTWARE AS A SERVICE (SAAS) AND THE CLOUD
+UNDERSTAND USE OF HOSTING, SUBSCRIPTIONS SERVICES, APPLICATION SERVICE PROVIDER (ASP), SOFTWARE AS A SERVICE (SAAS), AND THE CLOUD

 Information technology is available in a number of different forms so that businesses now have a variety of options to consider.
 One of the fastest growing areas of technology licensing and acquisition for businesses is the use of hosting, subscription services, ASP, SAAS, and the so-called cloud.
+Today, almost any IT resource can be delivered to a business as a cloud service, from proprietary databases and software applications to network configuration.

-These newer approaches to providing software allow businesses to run business applications without requiring a large investment in new servers or other hardware.
+Many businesses have come to rely on these remote access computing services to run business applications without a large investment in new servers or other hardware.
 These cost saving measures can be attractive but require special scrutiny as new legal issues arise as a result of these new methods of technology delivery.
 As noted above the cloud has become a popular and economical way to provide disaster recovery services.